KunShangzzZ/LightNet/README.md

 2. Set opts.use_nntoolbox=1 in the main tesing script.

 ## References
-1. Ye, C., Zhao, C., Yang, Y., Fermüller, C., & Aloimonos, Y. (2016, October).
+1. Ye, C., Zhao, C., Yang, Y., FermÃ¼ller, C., & Aloimonos, Y. (2016, October).
 LightNet: A Versatile, Standalone Matlab-based Environment for Deep Learning.
 In Proceedings of the 2016 ACM on Multimedia Conference (pp. 1156-1159).
 ACM.
 2. Ye, C., Yang, Y., Fermuller, C., & Aloimonos, Y. (2017).
 On the Importance of Consistency in Training Deep Neural Networks. arXiv preprint arXiv:1708.00631.